 The Heart of Texas Foundation donates and maintains or replaces all classroom furniture, fixtures, and equipment including two classrooms of computer labs with 80 student work stations.
 The building is supplied with an extensive phone and intercom system.
 The building is more than 12,000 square feet and houses a large library, three classrooms, two computer labs, men’s and women’s restrooms, a correctional officer station, a kitchenette, a director’s office, a director’s staff office, a small conference room, Field Ministers workroom, closet space, and a security-minded mechanical room.
 Classrooms can hold 50 students, and each classroom has a television monitor and computer to aid with Instructional Technology.

 Instruction.
-In addition to the instructional building and its contents, The Heart of Texas Foundation donates quarterly to Southwestern Baptist Theological Seminary to meet all instructional costs of the Scarborough College Darrington Prison Extension toward the Bachelor of Science in Biblical Studies.
-For the women in TDCJ custody, The Heart of Texas Foundation will prepare the temporary classroom space for the Scarborough College Hobby Prison Extension at the Hobby Unit.
+In addition to the instructional building and its contents, The Heart of Texas Foundation funds the Bachelor of Arts in Biblical Studies.
+For the women in TDCJ custody, The Heart of Texas Foundation will prepare the temporary classroom space for the Field Ministers Training Center for Women at the Hobby Prison Unit.
 The Heart of Texas Foundation will work on the permanent school building for the women inside the perimeter of the Hobby Unit while classes begin in the temporary space with the goal of beginning the school in the Fall of 2020 with pre-college classes.
-The Heart of Texas Foundation will fund the Bachelor of Science in Biblical Studies from Scarborough College for women in the Texas Field Ministers Program.
+The Heart of Texas Foundation will fund the Bachelor of Arts in Biblical Studies for women in the Texas Field Ministers Program.

 Events and advocacy.
 The Heart of Texas Foundation hosts the graduation receptions for guests and takes graduation photos for graduates and their families.
 HOTF hosts events throughout the year to celebrate, advocate, and educate regarding the Texas Field Ministers Program.